Primordial magnetogenesis in loop quantum cosmology: Loop Quantum Cosmology

 where, $\rho$ is the energy density of the background scalar field and $\rho_{\rm sup}$ is the maximum energy density that can be attained.
 Calculations of black hole entropy fix the value of $\rho_{\rm sup}\, =\, 0.41\mpl^4$ \cite{Meissner:2004ju}.
 As is evident, at $\rho\, =\, \rho_{\rm sup}$, the scale factor reaches a minimum, {\it i.e.}, the universe undergoes a bounce when energy density becomes maximum.
 The evolution of the scalar field is governed by

-If the scalar field is governed by a suitable potential, then inflation can set in some time after the bounce \cite{Ashtekar:2009mm, Ashtekar:2011rm, Bolliet:2017czc, Bhardwaj:2018omt}.
+Subsequent evolution after the bounce quickly decreases the energy density and makes the terms in Eqns. (\ref{eqn:lqc}) which are nonlinear in energy density, irrelevant, and these equations will reduce to the familiar Friedmann-Raychaudhuri equations in general relativity.
+Hence, if the scalar field is governed by a suitable potential, then slow roll inflation can set in some time after the bounce \cite{Ashtekar:2009mm, Ashtekar:2011rm, Bolliet:2017czc, Bhardwaj:2018omt}.

-In this work, we will consider two potentials, namely, the quadratic potential \cite{Linde:1983gd} and the Starobinsky potential \cite{Starobinsky:1980te}.
+In this work, we will consider two potentials for the scalar field, namely, the quadratic potential \cite{Linde:1983gd} and the Starobinsky potential \cite{Starobinsky:1980te}.
 The former is chosen because of its simplicity, and the latter for being one of the best-known models of slow-roll inflation \cite{Planck:2018jri}.
 The quadratic potential is given by

 where we work with mass $m\,=\,1.353\times 10^{-6}\, \mpl$ that fits the observations from Planck \cite{Planck:2015fie}.
 The Starobinsky potential is given by

 We shall work with mass, $m\,=\, 2.676\times 10^{-6}\, \mpl$.